sommersaad/sommersaad/README.md

 # Hello World, my name is Sommer Saad.

 ## 🚀 My experience
-I have been awarded my certification in Data Science & Analytics provided by QuickStart Inc. This bootcamp has allowed me to understand Power BI, Python, SQL, and machine learning.
+I have been awarded my certification in Data Science & Analytics, provided by QuickStart Inc. This bootcamp has allowed me to understand Power BI, Python, SQL, and machine learning.
 I have proven to utilize my knowledge from the bootcamp into my projects.
 This has allowed me to excel profeciently in data-application use.
 Also, presenting my projects has given me the exposure to tell a story from my visuals.

 ## 🛠 Skills